Steve Sailer

-Steven Sailer is an American far-right writer and blogger.
-He is a columnist for Taki's Magazine and VDARE, a website associated with white supremacy.
-Earlier writing by Sailer appeared in some mainstream outlets, and his writings have been described as prefiguring Trumpism.
-Sailer popularized the term "human biodiversity" for a right-wing audience in the 1990s as a euphemism for scientific racism.
+Steven Sailer is an American far-right political writer.
+He was a weekly columnist for the paleoconservative Taki's Magazine and a daily blogger for the alt-right VDARE and The Unz Review for years.
+Earlier writing by Sailer appeared in some mainstream outlets, and his writings have been described as prefiguring Trumpism, and have made him a prominent figure in right-wing discussions on immigration, intelligence and culture.

+Sailer popularized the concept of "human biodiversity" in 1990s to refer to "differences in race, sex and sexual orientation" among humans.
+He is known for his hereditarianism, and his views on race and intelligence are widely regarded as scientifically racist.

 Early life and education

-Sailer was adopted by a Lockheed engineer and grew up in Studio City, Los Angeles.
+Sailer, born in December 20, 1958, was adopted by a Lockheed engineer and grew up in Studio City, Los Angeles.
 He majored in economics, history, and management at Rice University (BA, 1980).
 He earned an MBA from UCLA in 1982 with two concentrations: finance and marketing.

 Writing career

 He began writing for the conservative magazine National Review in the 1990s, but was let go in 1997.
 In August 1999, he debated Steve Levitt at the Slate website, calling into question Levitt's hypothesis, which would appear in the 2005 book Freakonomics, that legalized abortion in America reduced crime.
 He was a reporter for the American news agency United Press International.

 Sailer, along with Charles Murray and John McGinnis, was described as an "evolutionary conservative" in a 1999 National Review cover story by John O'Sullivan.
 Sailer's work has frequently appeared at Taki's Magazine, VDARE, and The Unz Review.
 He used the phrase "Invade the World, Invite the World" in the 2000s as a criticism of American foreign and immigration policies.
+Sailer was the founder of an online electronic mailing list called the Human Biodiversity Discussion Group.

 Sailer's January 2003 article "Cousin Marriage Conundrum", published in The American Conservative, argued that nation building in Iraq would likely fail because of the high degree of consanguinity among Iraqis due to the common practice of cousin marriage.
 This article was selected for The Best American Science and Nature Writing 2004, edited by Steven Pinker.
+In 2008, Sailer published his first book, America's Half-Blood Prince, a critical analysis of Barack Obama's 1995 biography Dreams from My Father that argued Obama was a black nationalist.

 In 2023, he published Noticing, an anthology of his writings.
-The title refers to the term "noticer", which is used by some sections of the online right to refer to people who believe in "race realism".
+The title refers to the term "noticer", which is used by some sections of the online right to refer to people who see social events with a racial hereditarian lens.

-Sailer was the founder of an online electronic mailing list called Human Biodiversity Discussion Group.